marcus-mocellin/marcus-mocellin/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## License
+### License:
-GitHub Profile Views Counter application is open-sourced software licensed under the MIT license by Anton Komarev.
+GitHub Profile Views Counter application is open-sourced software licensed under the [MIT license](https://github.com/antonkomarev/github-profile-views-counter/blob/master/LICENSE) by [Anton Komarev](https://komarev.com/).